Skip to content

 3. Enter the location of the OVA file.
 Click Continue.

-4. Click Import wait for it to complete.
+4. Click Import, and wait for it to complete.

-5. Make sure you use a bridged network adapter:
+5. Make sure the network is set to use a bridged network adapter.

 6. Select the newly imported NodeZero virtual machine from the list on the left.